Selling a Maryland Home: What Are My Disclosure Obligations?

 If preparing to sell your Maryland home, you probably want to make it appear as perfect as possible for prospective purchasers.
 That might mean repairing, decluttering, cleaning, landscaping, and more.
 However, it should not include hiding existing defects.

-Maryland law requires you to reckon with the unappealing aspects of your home, through various disclosures of defects to buyers.
+Maryland law requires home sellers to reckon with the unappealing aspects of the home, through various disclosures of defects to buyers.
 Marylanders, like sellers in many states, are required to reveal problems that could affect the property's value or desirability.
 If you're selling your Maryland home, what must you disclose, and when?
+We'll cover that here, including:

 The relevant portion of the real property section of Maryland's Code, Md.
 Code § 10-702, requires sellers of residential real estate to complete a form—known as the Residential Property Disclosure and Disclaimer Statement—setting forth conditions and defects with the property.